sahanruwantha/alpaca-lora-sinhala/README.md

 The Alpaca dataset has been translated into Sinhala using Google Translator.
 Please note that machine translations may not be perfect, and manual verification and correction of translations are recommended for optimal performance.
 You can find the dataset [here](https://huggingface.co/datasets/yahma/alpaca-cleaned).

 ### Translated Dataset
-The translated dataset is available in the `data` directory.
-It includes both the source (original Alpaca) and target (Sinhala translated) texts.
 You can find the dataset [here](https://huggingface.co/datasets/sahanruwantha/alpaca-sinhala).

 ## Pre-trained Model
 If you don't want to go through the fine-tuning process, a pre-trained Sinhala model is available in the `pretrained_model` directory.
 You can use this model for Sinhala language tasks directly.
 Check out the pre-trained model [here](www.huggingface.com).